 Walking in Daikanyama feels different to other areas in Tokyo.
 The architecture is eclectic, the people are eccentric and the shops and restaurants are quirky.
-It's said to be one of Tokyo’s best-kept secrets.
+Known as 'Little Brooklyn' in reference to the New York City borough, it's said to be one of Tokyo’s best-kept secrets.
 While it may not be one of the most convenient areas to live in, it is one of the most unique.

 "Shinagawa-ku and Meguro-ku are nice places to live in as they are near office buildings and establishments."
 Read more of Joan's expat experiences in Tokyo.

 Photo: Tokyo cityscape by Alex Knight; Spring sunset by DLKR Life (Unsplash)